 You must also ask yourself, “What is the promise I am making to them?”
 Is it a distraction-free, supportive environment where their professional development is encouraged?
 Is it an open communication policy style or no overtime work?

 If you stick to your promise and incorporate it operationally, your employees will be happy and able to do great work, attracting more customers and keeping the old ones.

 Your clients need to know what to expect when working with your company.
 Listen to their needs and build trust by providing a consistent service.

 Think about what is the promise you give to your clients and why they should choose you over another MSP.

 If you are unsure where to start, we are here to help!
-We have provided remote technical staff, as well as consultation, for over 50 MSPs with our Outsourced MSP Staffing Services!
+We have provided remote technical staff for over 50 MSPs with our Outsourced MSP Staffing Services!
 Click here to see what services we offer to MSPs!